kLayz3/monad/README.md

 };
 ```

-(4) Start the process, `maxEvents` can be specified to limit the total entry number.
-If left defaulted, analysis will handle
+**[4]** Start the analysis step, `maxEvents` can be specified to limit the total entry number.
+If left defaulted, it will handle
-all entries in the root file.
+all entries in the input root file.
 ```
 pool.Start(bar, maxEvents);
 ```

-(5) `pool`'s destructor will automatically write the output file.
+**[5]** `pool`'s destructor will automatically write the output file.
 ```
 } // end of main.
 ```

 ##### Detailed descriptions of types
 This section is dedicated to much more detailed description of
-backbone types, in the jargon of functional programming with a list of useful calls.
+backbone types, in the jargon of functional programming with a bullet list of useful calls.

 ###### `TOnce<T>`
 Single-object (SO) of type `T` that will go through OWS are wrapped in a `TOnce<T>` type,